Live abroad

 I tried Luma, which I really recommend.
 They insure for not only Thailand, but other Asian countries and also for your home country if you don’t stay there for very long.

-After I started travelling more and moving around, I decided to use first SafetyWing and then Cigna.
-At the moment I’m fully insured with the latter.
+After I started travelling more and moving around, I decided to use first SafetyWing.
+At the moment I have the insurance policy with the latter.
 It’s not cheap, but it provides me with high quality service and a wide range of medical treatments all over the world.

 Do not make the same mistake…

-…and wait with buying an insurance.
+…and wait with buying an insurance in Thailand for foreigners.
 If you go away to travel, buy the travel insurance.
 If you decide to stay in the Land of Smiles then get the expat medical insurance for Thailand.

 Don’t be as stupid as me and think that you are immortal, or you don’t have money/time to shop for a proper expat insurance.
 Anything can happen.
 You might get a skin cancer and end up paying over £500 hospital expenses, just like me.
 Look after yourself.
 The most important thing you have is your health!